tgf101/Sky-Dodger/README.md

 Move Right: Right Arrow Key / D

 Jump: Spacebar

 # Platform
 I used Godot to create my game

 # language
+I used Gdscript for the creation of the game

+# How to Run the Game

+Clone the repository from GitHub.

+Open the project in the Godot Engine.

+Run the main scene to start the game.